-Please ask the parents to bring any medicine (prescription and over-the-counter) to the Early Childhood Education Center office.
+Please bring any medicine that your child will need during school hours (prescription and over-the-counter) to the Early Childhood Education Center nurse's office or front office outside of the nurse's hours.
 The medication must be in its original container.
+Dosage cannot exceed the medication's instructions as listed on the label (over-the-counter) or the amount prescribed by a physician.
 The Early Childhood Education Center nurse or office staff will administer medication to a child only if the required authorization form has been completed and signed by the parent or legal guardian.
-The medicine will be kept in a lock box in the nurse's office.
+All medication will be kept in a lock box in the nurse's office.